clickstorm/cs_seo/Documentation/Administrator/ExtensionManagerConf/Index.rst

          alternative text to give editors a hint about the number of characters based on internal guidelines.
 You can disable this badge here.

-.. _file.enableMultilineAltText:
+.. _file.disableMultilineAltText:

-Enable Multiline ALT Text
+Disable Multiline ALT Text
 """""""""""""""""""""""""

 .. container:: table-row

    Property
-         enableMultilineAltText
+         disableMultilineAltText
    Data type
          :ref:`t3tsref:data-type-boolean`
    Description
-         When enabled (default), the ALT text field of inline image references (``sys_file_reference``) is rendered as a multiline textarea in the TYPO3 backend.
+         When enabled (default), the ALT text field of inline image metadata (``sys_file_metadata``) is rendered as a multiline textarea in the TYPO3 backend.
 This makes it easier for editors to read and edit longer alternative texts without horizontal scrolling.